Use the General page of the Settings/Preferences dialog to configure the editor behaviour and customize its view.

 If this option is enabled, the editor scrolls the page when you navigate to an element, instead of just jumping to the target location.

-|Click this option to choose scrolling editor canvas and keeping the caret at place.
+Keep the caret in place, scroll editor canvas: select this option to choose scrolling editor canvas and keeping the caret at place.

-Keeping the caret at place and scrolling the editor canvas can be helpful in course of debugging session.
+This can be helpful in course of debugging session.
 As you step through the lines of code, the editor canvas scrolls, while the line at caret is always in the center of the screen.

-|Click this option to choose moving the caret.
+Move caret, minimize editor scrolling: click this option to choose moving the caret.

 When you step through the lines of code during the debugging session, the caret moves down, and the editor canvas doesn't scroll until the caret line reaches the bottom of the screen.

 Rich text: select this checkbox to copy a rich text from the editor to any other editor that recognizes RTF.

 Plain text: select this option to copy a plain text from the editor to any other editor.

 Color scheme for copied fragment